 When you die without a will, you’ve died intestate and your estate will be distributed to your next of kin by the government using provincial laws.
 If you have a legal spouse, that means they will typically receive your estate.

 Even though legal spouses are given certain rights and protections in estate planning, it’s still best to have a will and to name your spouse.
-This makes sure that there is no confusion for other family members and your exact wishes can be honoured.
+This makes sure that there is no confusion for other family members and your exact wishes can be honored.

 Same-gender marriage in Canada

-Same-gender marriage is legal across Canada, and therefore same-gender spouses and 2SLGBTQIA+ couples that are legally married are given the same protections that opposite-gender spouses are given through Canada law.
+Same-gender marriage is legal across Canada, and therefore same-gender spouses and 2SLGBTQIA+ couples that are legally married, are given the same protections that opposite-gender spouses are given through Canada law.